lor95/cv_cer_project/README.md

 return 0;
 ```

 this cycle is the heart of the software; in here frames are repeatedly acquired by the camera and are appropriately processed according to whether the user wants to exploit the capacity of his own _CPU_ or _GPU_.
-This choice can be made by pressing the key "_spacebar_", thus alternating between the two modes.
+This choice can be made by pressing the "_spacebar_" key, thus alternating between the two modes.
 Note that `mainframe_gpu` is defined by passing the acquired element of type `Mat` to `main_logic_gpu()`.
 The contents of this `Mat` element will be uploaded to _GPU_ memory within the mentioned method (more in detail at paragraph _3.5._).
-Finally, it is important to specify that, by pressing the "_ESC_" key, it is possible to exit the `while()` loop, thus returning `int 0`.
+Finally, it is important to specify that it is possible to exit the `while()` loop by pressing the "_ESC_" key, thus returning `int 0`.

 #### 3.3. - Calibration